abdfaizaan/RTIAD-Workshop/RTAID/Labs/Lab-02.md

 1. You need to create a query that returns the number of each product that has been sold.
 This is something you can quickly do with T-SQL.Within the query window, you can translate your SQL queries into KQL to better understand how to author KQL queries in the future.
 Start with writing the following command.

-    **Note:** Double click the object below in order to be able to copy the text

     ```
     --